-Between the hours of 7:30 a.m. to 8:00 a.m. and 2:00 p.m. to 5:00 p.m. you may drop your papers for filing into the drop box at the civil clerk's at the Hall of Justice in Fairfield.
+Between the hours of 7:30 a.m. to 8:00 a.m. and 2:00 p.m. to 5:00 p.m. you may drop your papers for filing into the drop box at the civil clerk's at the Old Solano Courthouse in Fairfield.
 Your papers will be file-stamped with the same date that they were placed into the drop box.
 If your filing requires a fee, please SECURELY attach a check ~DO NOT ATTACH CASH~ to your documents.
 If you want an endorsed-filed copy returned to you, include an extra copy of your documents and a self-addressed stamped envelope.

 Filing by Mail

-You may also file your documents by mailing them to one of the addresses listed above.
+You may also file your documents by mailing them to the address listed above.
 PLEASE allow adequate time from the date of mailing for your documents to arrive at the court.
 If your filing requires a fee, please SECURELY attach a check ~DO NOT ATTACH CASH~ to your documents.
 If you want an endorsed-filed copy returned to you, include an extra copy of your documents and a self-addressed stamped envelope.

 Filings by Fax